Robostorm/Website/docs/FTC/members.md

 # Members
 ---

 We are FTC team 12601 - Robostorm.
-Our team is made up of middle and high school students who live in Hunterdon County, New Jersey.
+Our team is made up of middle and high school students from Hunterdon County, New Jersey.

 ## Ismail
 I am 15 years old and attend Delaware Valley Regional High School in Frenchtown, New Jersey.
 I have been in Robostorm Robotics club for 5 years and this is my 2nd year on FTC team 12601.
 This year I am the primary driver of the drive team.
 My skills vary and I help out with programming and mechanical.